 The Open Data Institute operate with a main Board comprised of the President Sir Tim Berners-Lee, Chairman Professor Nigel Shadbolt, Chief Executive Officer Jeni Tennison, and a number of Non-Executive Directors to oversee the Institute’s activities and strategy.

 An Executive Team led by the Chief Executive Officer is responsible for the Institute’s day to day activities and reports to the main Board on a regular basis.

 An Advisory Board formed from the ODI Partners and other stakeholders will offer advice and support to the main Board on a regular basis, allowing for ODI’s community to directly feed into and influence the direction of the Institute.

 What is the Open Data Institute’s registered address?

-We are a company limited by guarantee registered in England and Wales under company number 8030289 and we have our registered office at 3rd floor, 65 Clifton Street, London, EC2A 4JE.
+We are a company limited by guarantee registered in England and Wales under company number 8030289 and our registered office is: 5th Floor, Kings Place, 90 York Way, N1 9AG.